12. Always Study French with Reliable Audio

 There are many silent letters, glidings, liaisons, etc… and they are everywhere, including in French verb conjugations and grammar.

-11. Be in Touch with your Own Learning Style
+11. Be Aware of your Own Learning Style

 10. Self Studying is NOT for Everybody